ioccc-src/winner/bin/README.md

 ### [gen-top-html.sh](%%DOCROOT_SLASH%%bin/gen-top-html.sh)

-Generate a number of top level HTML pages for the IOCCC web sites.
+Generate a number of top level HTML pages for the IOCCC websites.

 Usage: